Support, training, and increased market access for beginning, local, sustainable farmers.

 The apprenticeship is a two-year program where apprentices manage their own farm plot and are taught how to develop and manage their own farm business from the ground up.
 They receive classroom curriculum focused on what they need to know to start their own farm (business planning, crop planning, farm management, technical skills, financial management, etc.), as well as access to farmland, farmer mentorship, and a sales avenue to sell through (GoFarm Local Food Share).
-After two years in the program, we help apprentices establish independent, sustainable farms outside of the program.
+After two years in the program, we help apprentices establish their own independent, sustainable farms outside of the program.